 By Sara Lindberg

 Scholarship season is in full swing and students are up to their elbows in applications.
-Parents often feel helpless with this process because it can be so hard to know what the scholarship providers are looking for.
+Parents often feel helpless with this process because it can be so hard to know how to find scholarships, and what the scholarship providers are looking for.

 Students and parents can google search for hundreds of scholarship tips, but often the insider scoop is what can make it or break it.
 I have a unique perspective on the scholarship application process, both as a school counselor and as a provider.

 When my family decided to start a scholarship for first-generation college students 8 years ago to honor my dad’s memory, I was suddenly put in the position of sitting on the other side of the table.
 After guiding students for years on the application process, I was finally able to be the one reviewing and awarding the money.

 There are many tips I have learned along the way that will help students with the scholarship application process.
 The following list contains tips that are both well-known and some secret insider information that I thought might be helpful from a school counselor perspective.